 Some students have even begun their own initiatives, working with their local communities to promote antibiotic guardianship.
 One IPA student member, whom I met at a conference in Chennai in 2019, helped recruit 156 AGs within a matter of days.
 There are many others following suit, although there is still clearly a lot of work to be done.

 Some of the colleges I visited are now claiming that more than 100 students and staff have pledged to become AGs.
-Although these figures are anecdotal, early figures provided by PHE, through Google Analytics, indicate a huge spike in those making pledges — potentially doubling of the number of AGs registered for India over the last five years.
+Although these figures are anecdotal, early figures provided by PHE, through Google Analytics, indicate a huge spike in those making pledges — potentially doubling of the number of AGs registered in India over the past five years.

 Younger pharmacists and students have a noticeable hunger to bring about change; however, they need support, education and resources to achieve this.
 Local government involvement would help significantly, alongside the already strong support from the IPA.